In the same section

-ULB Culture
+ULB Student Culture

-ULB Culture plans, hosts and supports cultural events on ULB’s main campuses: exhibitions, plays, concerts, films, etc. It also offers various cultural workshops, allowing students to join a choir or an orchestra, or to take part in world music, theatre, film, and musical creation.
+ULB Culture plans, hosts, and supports ULB cultural events on ULB’s main campuses: exhibitions, plays, concerts, films, etc. It also offers various cultural workshops, allowing students to join a choir or an orchestra, or to take part in world music, theatre, film, and musical creation.
 The association rents out or offers cultural venues (the Delvaux hall and the rehearsal hall), and manages the University’s main exhibition room, the Allende hall.

 Through ULB Culture’s cultural partnerships, members of the university community can take advantage of discounts all year long.
 If you sign up for the ULB Culture newsletter, you may take part in contests with free tickets given out each month!